 The Authority is a member of several key international regulatory bodies.
 In this way, the Authority both stays informed about international regulatory developments and contributes to the development of global policy initiatives.

 Policy and International Affairs provide critical input into the Authority’s achievement of its strategic goals and objectives.
-The objective of Regulatory Policy is to create a framework that support the Authority’s objectives under the Bermuda Monetary Act 1969.
-Regulatory policy development transforms international developments and regulatory issues into a suite of regulatory instruments (laws, regulations, codes, guidance notes) that achieve the intended outcomes while practical to the Bermuda financial markets.
-This necessitates consultation with our key stakeholders including the Government of Bermuda, financial services sector and international partners.
-International Affairs positions the Authority on the international stage through representation at key international standard setting bodies such as IAIS, IOSCO and FSB.
+The objective of Regulatory Policy is to create a framework that supports the Authority’s objectives under the Bermuda Monetary Authority Act 1969.
+Regulatory policy development transforms international developments and regulatory issues into a suite of regulatory instruments (e.g. laws, regulations, codes, guidance notes) that achieve the intended outcomes while practical to the Bermuda financial markets.
+This necessitates consultation with our key stakeholders including the Government of Bermuda, the financial services sector and our international partners.
+International Affairs positions the Authority on the international stage through representation at key international standard setting bodies such as the International Association Insurance Supervisors, International Organization of Securities Commissions and Financial Stability Board.
 The function sets out to solidify relationships with key international regulators and acts as a liaison between the Authority and the international regulatory community.
 International Affairs promotes Bermuda’s position on a number of initiatives at the international level and provides feedback on matters that may require policy solutions.

-The BTCSI Department has a separate Assessment and Licensing Committee process that reviews the Departmental analysis and recommendations for the issue of new licenses under the provisions of the Banks and Deposit Companies Act 1999, Investment Business Act 2003, Investment Funds Act 2006 (for Fund Administrators), Corporate Services Provider Business Act 2012, Money Service Business Act 2016, Trust (Regulation of Trust Business) Act 2001, Credit Unions Act 2011.
+The BTCSI Department has a separate Assessment and Licensing Committee process that reviews the Departmental analysis and recommendations for the issue of new licences under the provisions of the Banks and Deposit Companies Act 1999, Investment Business Act 2003, Investment Funds Act 2006 (for Fund Administrators), Corporate Services Provider Business Act 2012, Money Service Business Act 2016, Trust (Regulation of Trust Business) Act 2001 and Credit Unions Act 2011.